dweiller/zli/README.md

 # zli

 zli is a CLI argument parsing module for Zig.
-The aim is to use delcare CLI paramters in a simple, declarative way and have zli parse them as well as generate `--help` and `--version` flags as well as usage error messages.
+The aim is to provide CLI parameters in a simple, declarative way and have zli parse them as well as generate `--help` and `--version` flags and usage error messages.

 ## usage
 A usage example is given by `src/main.zig`.
 CLI parameters are declared like so: